beejhuff/WifiCracker/Readme.md

 ![Unassociated](Unassociated.png)

-###So doing option 6 look what happens with C8:38:70:59:31:4B, now it's connected to the network:
+###So doing option 6 look what happens with C8:38:70:59:31:4B, now it's connected to the network and you can start doing option 5 with this client:

 ![Unassociated](Associated.png)